Benzodiazepines Relapse: How To Overcome Challenges

 What are the Triggers Of Benzodiazepines Relapse?

-Learning about the triggers can prepare you to handle the situation in real time.
-Moreover, you may also apply precautionary measures to keep them at bay.
+Learning about the triggers can prepare one to handle the situation in real time.
+Moreover, one may also apply precautionary measures to keep them at bay.

 - Cravings: Strong urges to take the benzo again may arise during the period of withdrawal.
-Essentially, these are more powerful during the first few days after your last dose.
-Your war against the Benzodiazepines relapse is half won if you can endure this phase.
+Essentially, these are more powerful during the first few days after the last dose.
+A war against the Benzodiazepines relapse is half won if a patient can endure this phase.

-- Bad company: Do you continue to stay in touch with the other addicts?
-There is a high probability that you may join the party again.
+- Bad company: Does person continue to stay in touch with the other addicts?
+There is a high probability to join the party again.

 - Stress: Stress is a normal part of the daily life.
 However, an addict may perceive a stressful situation to cheat on the drugs.
 In part, using Benzos causes relaxation and transient freedom from stress.
 This might be another reason why they abuse it.